Research degree programme

-All students are able to apply for Engineering Department Conference Grants and most colleges also have travel schemes available.
+All students are able to apply for Engineering Department Conference Grants, details of which can be found here and most colleges also have travel schemes available.

 Many students apply to work away from Cambridge in order to undertake fieldwork (interviews or case studies) in an industrial or business context or to work in a research and development environment.

 Depending on their skills and research subject, students have been able to gain teaching experience within the IfM and Engineering Department through laboratory demonstrations, supervisions or accompanying undergraduate industrial visits.